qpwoeirut/2048-solver/roadmap.md

 This stage only has the brute force version of minimax implemented.
 There's no pruning or caching; every single possible state is evaluated.
-As a result, the maximum depth I tested was `d=4`, where the player searches up to 4 moves ahead.
+This makes the player very slow, so the maximum depth I tested was `d=4`, where the player searches up to 4 moves ahead.

 From what I know, one of the downsides of using minimax is that the computer's tile placement is random and not necessarily adversarial.
 As a result, using minimax leads to a very cautious player.